-- Recommendation 1d: If already preformed upon admission in the inpatient hospital setting, the health care provider team should not be mandated to repeatedly check PDMP if already performed upon admission and pending discharge. - Recommendation 1e: Conduct studies to better identify where PDMP data are best used (e.g., inpatient versus outpatient settings).
-Adjust PDMP data use based on the findings of the recommended studies to minimize undue burdens and overuse of resources (i.e., streamline PDMP data use). - Recommendation 1f: States are encouraged to have interoperability between PDMP and EHR platforms (Code of Federal Regulations 170.315).
-EHR vendors should work to integrate PDMPs into their system design at minimal to no additional cost or burden to providers (to eliminate barriers to accessing PDMP data), especially when these data points are mandated. - Recommendation 1g: Enhance the interoperability of PDMPs across state lines to allow for more effective use, along with reporting to PDMP by the VA and military health system on a consistent basis. - Recommendation 1h: Clinicians within and outside federal health care entities should have access to each other's data to ensure safe continuity of care. - Recommendation 1i: Allow access to PDMPs by all opioid prescribers. - Recommendation 1j: Encourage funding programs, such as the Harold Rogers Prescription Drug Monitoring Program and the National All Schedules Prescription Electronic Reporting Act of 2005, to link interstate PDMP programs to each other.
+- RECOMMENDATION 1D: If already performed upon admission in the inpatient hospital setting, the health care team should not be mandated to repeatedly check the PDMP if already performed upon admission and pending discharge. - RECOMMENDATION 1E: Conduct studies to better identify where PDMP data are best used (e.g., inpatient versus outpatient settings).
+Adjust PDMP data use based on the findings of the recommended studies to minimize undue burdens and overuse of resources (i.e., streamline PDMP data use). - RECOMMENDATION 1F: States are encouraged to have interoperability between PDMP and EHR platforms (Code of Federal Regulations 170.315).
+EHR vendors should work to integrate PDMPs into their system design at minimal to no additional cost or burden to providers (to eliminate barriers to accessing PDMP data), especially when these data points are mandated. - RECOMMENDATION 1G: Enhance the interoperability of PDMPs across state lines to allow for more effective use, along with consistent reporting to PDMP by the VA and military health system. - RECOMMENDATION 1H: Clinicians within and outside federal health care entities should have access to each other's data to ensure safe continuity of care. - RECOMMENDATION 11: Allow access to PDMPs by all opioid prescribers. - RECOMMENDATION 1J: Encourage funding programs to link interstate PDMP programs to each other.

-3.1.2 SCREENING AND MONITORING
+3.1.2 Screening and Monitoring

-Screening and monitoring in pain management seeks to identify and reduce the risk of substance misuse, abuse, and overdose as well as improve overall patient care.
+Screening and monitoring in pain management seek to identify and reduce the risk of substance misuse, abuse, and overdose as well as improve overall patient care.
 Evaluations of patient physical and psychological history can screen for risk factors and characterize pain to inform treatment decisions.
 Screening approaches include efforts to assess for concurrent substance use and mental health disorders that may place patients at higher risk for OUD and overdose.
-This includes screening for drug and alcohol use and the use of urine drug testing, when clinically indicated.^{84,409} These approaches allow providers to identify high-risk patients so that they can consider substance misuse and mental health interventions, ADFs, and education materials to mitigate opioid misuse.410
+This includes screening for drug and alcohol use and the use of urine drug testing, when clinically indicated.^{84,411} These approaches enable providers to identify high-risk patients so that they can consider substance misuse and mental health interventions, ADFs, and education materials to mitigate opioid misuse.413

 Screening tools can help clinicians identify risks and help determine which medication classes may be appropriate for the patient, including for long-term opioid therapy.
-Effective screening can include single questions, such as, "How many times in the past year have you used an illegal drug or used a prescription medication for nonmedical reasons?"411 Other validated screening tools include the Drug Abuse Screening Test412 and the Alcohol Use Disorders Identification Test.413 Clinicians must recognize the limits of screening tools in detecting prior or developing SUD or OUD.
+Effective screening can include single questions, such as, "How many times in the past year have you used an illegal drug or used a prescription medication for nonmedical reasons?"413 Other validated screening tools include the Drug Abuse Screening Test414 and the Alcohol Use Disorders Identification Test.415 Clinicians must recognize the limits of screening tools in detecting prior or developing SUD or OUD.